Explore UCD

 - the ability to conduct legal research, especially using international legal materials.

-Students will be expected to demonstrate these learning outcomes through an examination in which they will be required to answer two questions from a range of questions reflecting the lectures in the module.
+Students will be expected to demonstrate these learning outcomes through a two-hour examination in which two questions are to be answered.

 Indicative Module Content: